PratyushMahajan/PratyushMahajan/README.md

 - 👋 Hi, I’m Pratyush Mahajan.
 - 👀 I’m interested in this expanding technical world with a curious mind and always keen to learn about new techs.
-- 🌱 I’m currently pursuing B. Tech in Information Technology.
+- 🌱 I’m a B. Tech graduate in Information Technology.

 <!---
 PratyushMahajan/PratyushMahajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.